NobodyNada/jonathankeller.net/lyrics.md

 I once was lost, but now am found;
 Was blind, but now I see.

-# All Glory be to Christ - E Gary
+# All Glory be to Christ

 ### Verse 1
 Should nothing of our efforts stand, No legacy survive,